harishfysx/BpmCustomPortal2/readme.md

 Versin6.

-In this version we are able to create instance from front desk page. validaiton implemented.
+In this version angular JS included.
+Work Item table for Front Desk D3partment Implemented with Angular JS